quick-perf/quickperf-live/README.md

 ## Why using _QuickPerf Live_?
 ### Evaluate performance-related properties
+Examples:
+* Detect long database queries
+* Detect high heap allocation
+* Detect n+1 select
-Examples: long database queries, heap allocation, n+1 select or the detection of a synchronous HTTP call between the time the DB connection is gotten from the data source and closed
+* Detect a synchronous HTTP call between the time the DB connection is gotten from the data source and closed
+* ...

 :bulb: ***You can use this feature during development or for helping you to a do a performance diagnostic audit.***